bmoren/networkPoetics/README.md

 mpremote cp main.py :main.py
 mpremote cp index.html :index.html

-# Copy media folder (if you have one)
+# Copy media from folder (if you have one)
+#first make the folder
 mpremote mkdir :media
+#then copy each file (must do each one, one by one.)
-mpremote cp -r media :media
+mpremote cp media/photo.jpg :media/photo.jpg

 ```

 The Pico auto-runs `main.py` on every boot — no PC needed once deployed.